FAQ’s – Frequently Asked Questions

 If you are attending a 2 or 3 day event, then you can leave your belongings overnight if you wish (provided I don’t have an evening class using the room).

 Please be aware that your personal property cannot be covered by my insurance whether over a lunch break or overnight, or whilst in transit (the principle of insurable interest applies).
+Your property may be covered by your own household insurance so you could check with your own insurer.

 Do I have to wear my face-covering for the whole duration of my class?
 What covid-protection measures are in place?